mongodb/docs/source/includes/list-table-restore-jobs-http-response.rst

    * - ``batchId``
      - string
-     - ID of the :term:`batch` to which this restore job belongs.
+     - ID of the batch to which this restore job belongs.

        Only present for a restore of a :term:`sharded cluster`.